na-na-hi/renget/archive/how2playba.md

 [This link let's you calculate how many cafe headpats, gifts, and lessons converts into relationship level.](https://arona.ai/calc/favor) It's korean, so use ur browser's auto translate for it.
 [This link provides a detailed breakdown of how affection works](https://docs.google.com/spreadsheets/d/1dmB2v7zeR3ja-tjUW92oawNaNGYB1FVtIrE4K8hXE2A)

+>Gift crafting (a small guide)
+If you want to splurge ur gifts on 1 specific girl:
+- Buy all mats from events
+- Use extra mats from event to keep crafting gifts nodes
+- buy out yellow/advanced tailor stones from the JFD shop when available
+- craft gift selectors using yellow tailor stones
+It's more efficient to reroll normal gifts into a girl's favourite ones.
+Don't use liked gifts for gift selectors.

 # FAQ
 > I'm AP capped!
 What do I spend it on?
 You spend it on whatever campaign is currently running (the pink banner).
 If it's a dead week (e.g. only 2x scrimmages) it's: